 The Driehaus US Growth Equities team focuses on investing in US-listed equities of public companies with market capitalizations between $100 million and $15 billion, through the Driehaus Micro Cap Growth, Driehaus Small Cap Growth, Driehaus Small/Mid Cap Growth and Driehaus Life Sciences strategies.
-The strategies provide investors with high active share portfolios of companies experiencing positive fundamental change in addition to exposure to positive growth inflections, earnings surprises and earnings revisions, factors that are positively correlated to alpha generation.
+The strategies provide investors with high active share portfolios of companies experiencing positive fundamental changes in addition to exposure to positive growth inflections, earnings surprises and earnings revisions, factors that are positively correlated to alpha generation.
 The team is led by Jeff James who began his portfolio management career at Driehaus in 1998.
-He is supported by six analysts that combined have over 50 years of Driehaus research experience.
+He is supported by seven analysts that combined have over 50 years of Driehaus research experience.

 Our institutional sales team will be pleased to address questions and requests related to separately managed accounts and/or institutional commingled vehicles that employ our investment strategies.